braceio/tags/README.md

      produce an args parameter of `['bold', 'italic']`.
    - *context*: A dictionary that contains contextual data that was passed in by the generator.
 By default it includes only a `filename` key.
-   - *body* (optional): If the tag has a body, contained within an open tag, and an end tag, it will be passed in as the `body` keyword argument.
+   - *body* (optional): If the tag has an opening tag and a closing tag, the body is the content between the tags.
+It will be passed to your function as the `body` keyword argument.

 2. Add the function to the `keys` dictionary that's used to create the template language.
 For example: